rkuma183/wilsonmar.github.io/_posts/2014-07-30-apple-macbook-hardware.md

 ## Screws on case

 Apple uses tiny screws for their products.
-Screws for older Mac Book Pro's have a + pattern requiring a 1.5mm screwdriver.
+Screws for older Mac Book Pro's have a "+"" pattern requiring a 1.5mm screwdriver.
-Screws for newer Mac Book Pro's have a 5-point design which require a screwdriver called the "pentalobe" Torx T6. iPhones have requiring a T6 Torx 0.6 screwdriver.
+Screws for newer Mac Book Pro's have a 5-point design which require a screwdriver called the "pentalobe" Torx T6.

+iPhones require a T6 Torx 0.6 screwdriver.
 The Phillips PH#00 is a little too big.

 Screws on the black hindge edge are longer.